 Today in my office, a pimp and his prostitute came looking for advice on where to score some blow and advice on how to fill out their W-2s.
 When I told them what they could do, they accused me of encouraging them to engage in public masturbation.
-I hope Beck and Co. don’t get [...]
+I hope Beck and Co. don’t get hold [...]

 Ann Friedman hits the nail square on the head in a recent column on identity politics in The American Prospect.